About Mississippi Explorer Cruises

 Bus groups, family reunions, company and/or school outings, whatever the occasion, we'll provide a unique and memorable experience!
 Groups require a minimum of 25 passengers, available at all ports, call for further details.

-Our fleet of eight Mississippi Explorer vessels are based at our home ports of La Crosse, Wisconsin; Lansing, Iowa; Prairie du Chien, Wisconsin; and Galena, Illinois.
+Our fleet of Mississippi Explorer vessels are based at our home ports of Prairie du Chien, Wisconsin and Lansing, Iowa.

 In Lansing, our vessels are conveniently docked on the riverfront just south of Main Street.
 We typically move an appropriate vessel from another port to be used here.